 If you're confused about a shell feature and tutorials and man pages don't help, experiment!
 Tinkering with tools to understand their behavior is a hallmark of the Systems approach.
-The bash shell (which is the default on the 0019 VM and on Mac OS) is compatible with your shell.
+The bash shell (which is the default on Linux on the 0019 ssh machines and in the 0019 Docker environment; and on Mac OS) is compatible with your shell.
 You may find the following commands particularly useful for testing; find out what they do by reading their man pages and feel free to be creative in how you combine them:

 - echo (print arguments to standard output)

 - true (exit with status o)

 - false (exit with status I)

 - sleep N (wait for "N" seconds then exit)

 - sort (sort the standard input's lines)

 - wc (count the standard input's lines)

 - cat (print one or more files specified as arguments to standard output)